veler/CtrlHelpApp/README.md

 ## Getting Started

 To get started with CtrlHelp, simply download the application from the [Microsoft Store website](https://apps.microsoft.com/detail/CtrlHelp/9mvpjxnskdrr?mode=full) and install it on your Windows 10 or Windows 11 device.
+There is a free trial.

 ## How to Contribute